Is there a cost for financial advice?

 AustralianSuper never pays bonuses, incentives or commissions to advisers in any form.

-What you get with face-to-face advice*
+What you get with comprehensive advice

 Getting to know youYour first meeting is complimentary – and all about you.
 Your personal and financial circumstances and what’s important to you are discussed.
 Your adviser can then help determine the nature and complexity of advice you need and discuss any costs involved.
 No personal financial advice is provided in your first meeting.

 Setting a planUsing information from your first meeting, and with your agreement, your adviser researches solutions available and develops a personalised financial plan called a Statement of Advice (SOA).
 This outlines the best way forward to meet your personal and financial goals and any costs involved.

 Presenting the planYour financial adviser outlines the recommendations in the SOA, and explains how the advice meets with your goals and is in your best interests.
 They also answer any questions you may have about the advice and the next steps needed.